Premium Cataract Surgery

 In addition to the LenSx laser, we also employ the ORA System with VerifEye Technology™ to optimize results after cataract surgery.
 The ORA System can be used for all cataract surgery patients, but it is especially beneficial for patients who have undergone previous refractive surgery, such as LASIK, PRK, or RK.
 These patients have altered corneal curvatures, which have traditionally caused challenges when calculating the power of the intraocular lens to be placed inside the eye.

 By using the ORA System, our cataract surgeons can now take multiple instantaneous measurements to ensure proper lens selection.
+The benefits of the ORA System include:

 • Increased accuracy of lens power selection